caspii/casparwre.de/_posts/2020-09-04-cost-of-running-webapp.md

 How much does running a webapp in production actually cost?
 Maybe more than you think. [keepthescore.com](https://keepthescore.com/) is a Python flask application running on DigitalOcean and Firebase.
 It currently has around 55k unique visitors per month, per day it's around 3.4k.
 (In terms of page views, this is around 700k per month, 25k per day.)

+> I have written a [new post on this topic](/blog/costs-of-running-a-saas/) and updated it for 2024

 ![App flow and costs](/images/isometric-app-flow.jpg)

 Here's a monthly breakdown with some background information on each cost: